THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
-* 08/2023: I will join the School of Cyber Science and Technology at Zhejiang University as a Research Fellow (求是科创学者) soon.
+* 08/2023: I will join the School of Cyber Science and Technology at Zhejiang University as a Research Professor (求是科创学者) soon.
 Please feel free to drop me an email if you want to join my group.
 * 07/2023: Two papers are accepted by ICCV 2023.
 Their codes will be released soon.
 * 06/2023: So exciting to receive the Rising Star Award from WAIC'23.
 * 06/2023: I graduate with honors from Tsinghua University.
 Five years, a memorable journey.